bearsunday/bearsunday.github.io/manuals/1.0/en/application.md

 ### 0. Compile

-An `$app` application object is created through `DI` and `AOP` settings depending on the `$context` configuration.
+An `$app` application object is created through `DI` and `AOP` configuration depending on a specified `$context`.
-`$app` is made up of service objects as it's properties that are needed to run the application such as `router` or `transfer` etc.
+An `$app` is made up of service objects as it's properties that are needed to run the application such as a `router` or `transfer` etc.
-`$app` is then connects these object together depending on whether it is owned by another or contains other objects.
+`$app` then connects these object together depending on whether it is owned by another or contains other objects.
 This is called an [Object Graph](http://en.wikipedia.org/wiki/Object_graph).
-`$app` is then serialized and reused for each request and response.
+`$app` is then serialized and reused in each request and response.

-リソースオブジェクトはリクエストに対応する`onGet`や`onPost`などのメソッドで自身のリソース状態を`code`や`body`にセットします。
-リソースオブジェクトは他のリソースオブジェクトを`@Embed`したり`@Link`することができます。メソッド内ではリソース状態の変更をするだけでその表現（HTMLやJSONなど）に関心を持つことはありません。

 ### 1. Request

-An application resource request and and resource object is created based on the HTTP request.
+An application resource request and resource object is created based on the HTTP request.

 A resource object which has methods that respond to `onGet`, `onPost` etc upon request sets the `code` or `body` property of it's own resource state.

 The resource object can then `@Embed` or `@Link` other resource objects.

-Methods on the resource object are only for changing the resources state and have no interest in the representation (HTML, JSON etc).
+Methods on the resource object are only for changing the resources state and have no interest in the representation itself (HTML, JSON etc).

 ### 2. Response